cwansart/deployment-exercise/README.md

 We also need to add the _Config File Provider_ plugin to Jenkins.
 Open http://localhost:9082/pluginManager/available, click on the _Available_ tab and search for `config file provider`.
 Check the checkbox and click on the _Download now and install after restart_ button.
 Click on the _Restart Jenkins when installation is complete and no jobs are running_ checkbox to restart Jenkins after the installation.

+At last we need some credentials for Nexus.
+You'll create a user called `publisher` with the password `publisher` in the next steps to publish Docker images to the Nexus.
+We'll take a step ahead and add those credentials in Jenkins now.
+To do that open http://localhost:9082/credentials/store/system/domain/_/newCredentials and type `publisher` into the _Username_ and the _Password_ field.
+In the _ID_ field enter `docker-publisher`.
+(Check the Jenkinsfile in the example project where it is used.)

 ## Configure GitLab

 After installing start GitLab via: http://localhost:9080/